Baylands kayaking

 (see photo below of paddlers on Colter Bay during our Grand Teton trip between summer and fall quarter, using one of the same kayaks we use at Baylands). two people in a kayak

-We can start with a practice using the paddles before we even go out on the water
+We always start with a practice using the paddles before we even go out on the water

 (we can often use a vacant part of the parking lot):